-Israel ‘hit squad’ kills three in West Bank hospital operation
+Israeli forces kill three Palestinians in West Bank hospital raid

 ‘Undercover assassins’

+“The Israeli army often surrounds and in some instances has attacked the three Palestinian hospitals in Jenin during nightly raids on the city,” he said.

+“But this is the first time they have entered a civilian medical facility in what seems to have been a well-planned, targeted assassination operation that Palestinian authorities are calling another violation of international law,” he added.

-Al Jazeera’s Rory Challands, reporting from occupied East Jerusalem, said the Israeli military has been targeting hospitals in various ways throughout the war.
+Al Jazeera’s Rory Challands, reporting from occupied East Jerusalem, said that assailants were dressed as doctors, nurses and even civilians.

-“But going into a hospital as a hit squad to kill people inside the hospital has not happened since the beginning of this latest round of violence,” he said.

 “It does not look like there was any attempt to arrest these men.
-They were killed as they were sleeping,” our correspondent added.
+They were killed as they were sleeping,” he added.

 Violent clashes were reported in the area surrounding the hospital.

-Since the beginning of Israel’s war on Gaza, Israeli forces have carried out raids and arrests in the West Bank on a daily basis.
+Since the beginning of Israel’s war on Gaza, Israeli forces have carried out raids and arrests in the occupied West Bank on a daily basis.

 Approximately 100 of the captives were returned to Israel under a truce deal last November in exchange for the release of Palestinian prisoners in Israeli jails.